stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 If no *shape* information is provided, the default is to make the shape a square of sidelength given by the square root of the number of points.

- Alternatively, if your data is already in the form of a matrix, you can use the :py:meth:`PlotMixin.plot_matrix` method.
+ Alternatively, if your data is already in the form of a matrix, you can use the :py:meth:`Data.plot_matrix` method.

 .. plot:: samples/matrix_plot.py
     :include-source: